 This is a situation I see all the time.
 A perfectly timeless and versatile white kitchen with a bossy, earthy backsplash.
+One of my readers noticed her travertine backsplash looks wrong with her white kitchen.
+Keep reading for my take on why it looks wrong and three ways to fix it.

 I’m convinced it’s because most people, when designing a kitchen, make the easy mistake of thinking of the finishes as the final product.
 And if your kitchen finishes are the end point, well then it seems extremely important to make sure you add something ‘interesting’ when it comes to choosing a backsplash.